l0go/betterbell/README.md

 # Betterbell

 Rings a bell at specified intervals with a pretty UI.
-Eventually I would like to manage an instance with Gokrazy.
+The goal is to eventually manage an instance with [Gokrazy](https://gokrazy.org/).

 ## Building